Bosch Rexroth: Condition-based maintenance for hydraulic test stands

 If contamination occurred shortly after this inspection, however, the test station would continue to run with dirt particles in the oil until the next maintenance date.
 Besides the contamination of test specimens and threat of downtime, reduction in quality with a corresponding increase in reworking were further consequences.

 therefore decided to collaborate with Bosch Connected Industry.
-The des proved to be the ideal solution for the digitization of already existing systems – with the goal of increasing the availability of test stations and implementing predictive maintenance through continuous hydraulic oil monitoring.
+Various applications of the for increased efficiency proved to be the ideal solution for the digitization of already existing systems – with the goal of increasing the availability of test stations and implementing predictive maintenance through continuous hydraulic oil monitoring.

 The software bundles and visualizes this data on all mobile devices.
 Maintenance technicians see all of the important parameters at a glance.
 If the software registers water in the oil, for example, this can cause oxidation and then rust on machine parts.
 The employees in charge can now intervene early on and exchange the hydraulic oil before damage is done to the equipment.
 They also immediately recognize harmful particles in the system and can prevent the contamination of further test specimens.

 In addition to higher process transparency, rules for established parameters can be created by employees, even without programming knowledge.
 If a value exceeds a defined limit during test oil monitoring, the ticketing system integrated into the software immediately sends a message to the responsible maintenance technician.
 For example, the software generates an e-mail message in the case of filter wear.
 The technician can now perform the filter change when it is truly necessary, rather than after a designated period.
 This conserves material and prevents unnecessary maintenance appointments and system downtimes.